danielbeeke/viewmode/README.md

 Another part that needs bridging is a way of glueing it all together.
 This specification also will propose an editor for SHACL shapes to create SHACL ViewModes (a SHACL shape focused on the dash:viewers).

+## Concrete missing parts in SHACL and DASH

+Predicates for:

+- Specifying which frontend to connect to, to gather dash:editors and dash:viewers
+- Passing configurables from the dash:editors and dash:viewers, will these be mini SHACL shapes?

 ## General idea

 You will have at least one SHACL shape for your form and render that with a SHACL form renderer.
-Another SHACL shape is aimed at displaying, will be made.
-To make these a visual administrative interface for creating and editing these shapes would be great.
+Another SHACL shape that is aimed at displaying, will be made.
+This shape must also be a vm:ViewMode.
+To make these SHACL shapes a visual administrative interface for creating and editing these shapes would be great.

 Parts:

-- SHACL form renderder (not part of this spec, an initiative is starting inside the rdfjs/public Gitter group)
+- SHACL form renderder (not part of this spec, an initiative is starting inside the [rdfjs/public Gitter group](https://app.gitter.im/#/room/#rdfjs_public:gitter.im))
 - SHACL ViewMode editor
 - SHACL ViewMode renderer

 ## What is a SHACL ViewMode?

 A SHACL ViewMode is an ordinary SHACL shape but it does not have dash:editor predicates.
-It does have dash:viewer predicates.
+It also does not have SHACL properties it does not want to display.
+It may have dash:viewer predicates.
 It is only focused on displaying the data versus creating and editing.

 ### Why would we need a seperate document / shape for viewing?